HOW TO APPLY OBENAUF'S® PRODUCTS

 Apply Obenauf’s Leather Oil every three to six months using the provided dauber applicator.
 For larger items use a clean cloth.
 Allow to absorb for a few minutes, then buff off excess with cloth.
 When treating furniture, apparel, or larger items, work from one corner and gradually cover entire surface with an equal amount of oil.
 Not recommended for suede and if color change is a concern.

 Test first in a small, inconspicuous area to be sure you are pleased with the effect.
 Your leather may darken.
 Migration of oil through all fiber layers may take 7 days to show actual final color.
 Penetration will vary as leather density varies considerably in different areas due to thickness, dryness, and texture.
 Also, absorption depends on what finish has been put on the leather and what products have been applied previously.

-- Test carefully in an inconspicuous area if darkening is a concern.
+- Test carefully in an inconspicuous area if darkening is a concern

-- Do not saturate any leather when using the Leather Oil.
+- Do not saturate any leather when using the Leather Oil

-- Melt the LP for easier application.
+- Melt the leather preservative for easier application

-- Oil your leather before storing it to avoid dry rot, premature cracking, mold, mildew, and bacterial growth.
+- Oil your leather before storing it to avoid dry rot, premature cracking, mold, mildew, and bacterial growth